The Ultimate Guide to the FTM Token

 Step 1: Enter your 12-word or 24-word mnemonic, separated by single spaces only (no commas or other separators).

-Step 3: You can now create a password to be used for signing transactions.
-If you want to download the keystore file, you may use the download button on the top bar within the wallet.
+Step 3: You must create a new password.
+To download a keystore file, use the download button on the top bar within the wallet.

 Accessing with a private key